AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 ## Basic Screen Drivers

 Alright, printing chars is cute and all.
-But it'd be better to print string instantly with a string.
+But it'd be better to print a string instantly.
 So I'll code the `print` function, how does it work?
 Easy!
 Pass it a string, `message`, then pass it it's x and y positions, or `col` and `row`.
 But we don't wanna always have to specify where we wanna print, so let's code our **cursor control!**.
 _"What?"_ you say?
 Basically we'll just code a function that uses I/O ports to either